me-wsantos/firesightai/README.md

 We also integrate **Copilot Studio** to provide an intelligent assistant capable of accessing weather APIs and prediction endpoints through orchestrated flows.

-📄 For a complete overview, refer to our [Architecture Documentation](./architecture.md).

 ---